-Winter weather is hard on all of your skin, including your lips.
-If you already have chapped lips due to the weather they will improve when you moisturize them with a simple, but high quality lip balm.
-Unless you’re a big time lip licker, or constantly out in harsh weather (think fishermen and skiers), your lips should respond to lip balm.
+If you already have chapped lips due to the weather they will improve when you moisturize them with a simple, but high-quality lip balm.
+Unless you’re a big-time lip licker, or constantly out in harsh weather (think fishermen and skiers), your lips should respond to lip balm.
 If your lips don't heal with consistent use of a good lip balm, you could be allergic to a food or to your lip care products; find the allergen and heal your lips!

 I see a lot of patients with chapped lips.
 Before they’ve seen me, they’ve tried numerous chapped lip remedies, all without improvement.
 When I see that both the top and the bottom lips are chapped, I suspect an allergy as the cause.

 Mint is in many products including gum, breath mints, dental products etc. I have a patient whose chapped lips were caused from regularly drinking mint tea.

 Cinnamon products are less common but there is cinnamon in some dental products, teas and beverages.
 One of my patients developed dry lips from the cinnamon in Good Earth’s Original Flavor herb tea, which is loaded with cinnamon.

 If your chapped lips are due to an allergy, they become chapped within a few days after exposure to the allergen, and can take a week or more to heal.
 If you think that you may have chapped lips due to an allergic reaction, try avoiding the allergens that I listed above for a month.

 Other hypoallergenic lip balm options include pure shea butter (L’Occitane has a nice Mini Pure Shea Butter tin with 100% pure shea butter).
-You can also try plain Vasaline, but it’s irritating to some people.
+You can also try plain Vaseline, but it’s irritating to some people.
 When your lips have healed, retest just one of the allergens.
 If your dry lips reoccur you have your answer.